HuanyuL/MRAC-robotic-spatial-analysis/README.md

      ```bash
      ros2 bag record /tf /pointcloud /utlidar/robot_odom /camera/compressed
      ```
      **Warning**: Make sure your computer has enough space for recording, and **do not record for too long** to avoid filling up the disk.
-You can stop the recording by pressing `Ctrl + C`.
+You can stop the recording by pressing `Ctrl + C` and you need to download it from the container.

    **OPTIONAL Terminal 6 (save the map)**
    - **Important**: You must wait for the scanning to finish before saving the map. **AND PLEASE CHANGE THE PATH!!!!!!!!!!!!!!!!**